In this post, I talk about how I keep track of my personal finance by piecing

 by constructing the requests and parsing the responses for you.
 (I am using the

 Sounds lovely?
 Unfortunately, the real world execution leaves a lot to be desired.
 Each financial institution implements the protocol a little differently, if at all.
 PNC Virtual Wallet accounts and Capital One credit cards don’t support OFX.
-Chase decides to ignore the multi-factor authentication features of the protocol but instead send you a “secure message” in your account center containing a link that you have to manually log in and click in order to authorize your client.
+Chase decides to ignore the multi-factor authentication features of the protocol but instead send you a “secure message” in your account center containing a link that you have to manually log in and click on in order to authorize your client.
 Best of all, Discover throws the HTTP specification out the window by passive-aggressively denying you unless you use a particular set of HTTP headers in a particular order—wat.

 While these idiosyncrasies are never documented by the banks, there is a small but active community at ofxhome that created a crowd-sourced database of protocol parameters and a forum where people share their discoveries about each bank’s quirkiness.
 While I have my ideals for a protocol that’s better designed and more consistently implemented, this is what we currently have and it mostly meets my immediate needs, so I’ll take it.